runatlantis/atlantis/runatlantis.io/docs/repo-level-atlantis-yaml.md

 ```
 With this config above, Atlantis runs planning/applying for project2 first, then for project1.
 Several projects can have same `execution_order_group`.
 Any order in one group isn't guaranteed.
+`parallel_plan` and `parallel_apply` respect these order groups, so parallel planning/applying works
+in each group one by one.

 ### Custom Backend Config
 See [Custom Workflow Use Cases: Custom Backend Config](custom-workflows.html#custom-backend-config)